Home | Store | Articles | Downloads | E-Mail | About | Testimonials | Contact | Labs Monday, January 05, 2009

 • Enhanced Remote Management

 Multiple hardware versions are also available to include x86, SPARC (from sun), and even the 390 (from IBM).
-This is largely due to the fact the enterprise level organizations are using extremely powerful supercomptuers or mainframes.
-Special enhancements have been done to kernels for support with over 8 CPU's (SMP builds) and memory over 6 GB.
+Some enterprise organizations may be using high-end super computers or mainframes.
+Special enhancements are provided to support multi-core CPUs, CPUs of unique architecture and large amounts of memory.

-RHEL has the ability to use IP load balancing to distribute the load across multiple servers.
+RHEL supports the use IP load balancing to distribute the load across multiple servers.
 This utility, called Piranha, is mostly used in web farms or high traffic web environments.
 RHEL also can be used with a cluster manager to provide high availability using clustering technology.

 Cost